intcreator/intcreator.com/public/data/pages/music.md

 ## Tech

+Do you want an online presence for your band or music project?
 Need to register a domain, start hosting a website, build something in WordPress, etc.?
 Check out the [tech](/tech) page for technology related services.